A2Amir/Machine-Learning-Pipelines/README.md

 ## 3. Pipelines and Feature Unions

 Until now I used pipelines to chain transformations, and an estimator together to define a clear sequence for the workflow.
-But what if we want to engineer a feature from the dataset while simultaneously engineering another feature? for example, if I wanted to extract both TFIDF and the number of characters text length for each document, I would use **feature unions**.
+But what if I want to engineer a feature from the dataset while simultaneously engineering another feature? for example, if I wanted to extract both TFIDF and the number of characters text length for each document, I would use **feature unions**.

 <p align="center">